Shalmali is one of the very useful Ayurvedic herb, used since thousands of years. Its botanical name is Salmalia malabarica.

 Kashaya – Astringent

-Pravahikahara – relieves diarrhoea
+Pravahikahara – relieves diarrhea

-Atisarahara – Relieves dysentery and diarrhoea
+Atisarahara – Relieves dysentery and diarrhea

 Amanut – Relieves ‘Ama” – a state of indigestion at stomach and tissue level